-- Join a national community of scientists, urban planners, public health experts, and engaged citizens with a common interest in designing healthier cities for all.
+- Join a community of scientists, urban planners, public health experts, and engaged citizens with a common interest in designing healthier cities for all.

 - Contribute to innovative research that will help Saskatoon and other cities make smart planning decisions to support population health for generations to come.